Who needs a television licence?

 What happens if you do not have a television licence?

-- Any retailer or trader who sells or rents televisions or video recorders must give TV Licensing the names and addresses of any customers who buy such items – these details will then be checked against the record of who already has a television licence.
+- any retailer who sells or rents televisions etc must give TV Licensing the names and addresses of any customers who buy such items – these details will then be checked against the record of who already has a television licence;